torunar/repository-migrator/README.md

 # Repository Migrator

-Migrates repositories between BitBucket and GitHub.
+Migrates repositories between BitBucket, GitHub, and local storage.

 This tool works in both directions, so you can move your GitHub repositories to BitBucket and vice versa.

+You can also back up your repositories locally.

 </center>